fobadara/morse-decoder/README.md

 # morse-decoder
-A terminal application that decode Morse code
+A terminal application that decodes Morse code